All Genders Course;

-Abnormal Psychology begins with an overview of human behavior, and then introduces students to various psychological disorders as well as theoretical concepts that underlie each one.
+Abnormal Psychology begins with an overview of human behavior and then introduces students to various psychological disorders as well as the theoretical concepts that underlie each one.
 Students explore theoretical, clinical, and experimental perspectives on the study of psychopathology.
 Students learn terminology, classification, etiology, assessment, and treatment of each of the major disorders.
-Upon completion of this course, the students are able to distinguish between normal and abnormal patterns of behavior.
+Upon completion of this course, students are able to distinguish between normal and abnormal patterns of behavior.
 This course features discussions, partner and group projects, and other activities that help students to recognize the ways that abnormal psychology manifests in the real world.
-The class is designed for eleventh and twelfth graders, and may be appropriate for mature tenth graders.
+The class is designed for 11th and 12th graders and may be appropriate for mature 10th graders.

 "Overall, this class has been my favorite in all of my high school career.
 I loved every minute of it and really found myself engaged in the material."

 This course is approved by the NCAA.

 One Schoolhouse is fully accredited with the Middle States Association of Colleges and Schools and the Western Association of Schools and Colleges through December 1, 2025; we are an approved online publisher for the University of California.

 Teachers at One Schoolhouse are passionate about helping students flourish and thrive.

 Students wishing to pursue a psychology project may enroll in the course for the full year.
 For students continuing into Semester II, the course shifts into personalized, project-based work, where students engage in deep, sustained inquiry, authentic and iterative research, critical analysis, and rigorous reflection, revision, and assessment as they journey through a self-designed, long-term activism, design, or research project on the topic of their choosing.
 Guided by a One Schoolhouse teacher, students pursue individual study/self-assessment or collaborative seminar/peer-review.
 Pathway options from which students choose include: